 It is important to share feelings, needs, fears, and frustrations around sex.
-A partner may be experiencing similar feelings, and worry about causing pain or discomfort.
+A partner may be experiencing similar feelings and worry about causing pain or discomfort.

 It may be easier to start this conversation in a neutral place outside the bedroom.

 The way a person approaches the subject matters.
-It is best to use sentences that invite dialogue rather than criticize.
+It is best to use sentences that invite dialogue rather than criticism.
 Sentences should begin with “I” rather than “you.”
 For example, a sentence beginning with “I really liked when you…” is better than, “You don’t touch me anymore.”

 Partners should discuss preferred positions, those to avoid, and their favorite types of physical stimulation.

 Overall, dealing with painful sex may be a difficult and emotional task.
 The goal is to foster genuine and open communication, to ensure that sex is pleasurable and free of pain for each partner.